· Philipp Leser

 Conclusion

-Even though your LinkedIn feed and the flood of papers try to convince you otherwise, anomaly detection for time series is not a solved problem.
+Even though your LinkedIn feed and the flood of papers tries to convince you otherwise, anomaly detection for time series is not a solved problem.
 And even if the detection part would be perfect, it is our opinion that you still need to go a long way to build something that adds value!